Africa

 Afterwards enjoy a guided tour of this 14th century citadel which contains a Main Plaza, Circular Tower, Sacred Sun Dial, Royal Quarters, Temple of the Three Windows and various burial grounds - although the actual sites you will see will depend on the circuit that you have been allocated.

-Then take the bus back to Aguas Calientes and the train back to Ollantaytambo.
+Afterwards return by bus to Aguas Calientes and take the train back to Ollantaytambo.

 Note: You need to be reasonably fit to undertake this hike, which is rated moderate to difficult and needs to book at least 6 months in advance to obtain a ticket, as access is restricted to two groups of 400 people per day.
 You will also be required to sign an indemnity.
 Wear proper hiking boots and take a sunhat, sunglasses, sunscreen, insect repellant, rain gear and water.
 You will also need your passport to gain entrance to the citadel, with timing restricted to 4-hours (based on either a morning or afternoon schedule).
 It is mandatory to enter with a guide and you cannot take selfie sticks, tripods, umbrellas, food or alcohol onto the site.
 You may not wear high heels or hard soled shoes and smoking is prohibited.
 If you leave the sanctuary for any reason (eg for lunch), re-entry will not be permitted.